jjomarron/Overall/README.md

 # My Coding Experience
 ## STATA (incomplete)
 STATA is my strongest data analysis language, where I have spent the majority of my programming time, as well as where I have completed my most substantial projects.
 My skillset was developed heavily during my time in my Master's Program where I conducted analyses with Big Data (5,000,000+ observations), panel data, fixed effects, and conducting ARIMA and other time series models.
-Many thanks to my Professors at DePaul University for the support and guidance during my various research project.
+Many thanks to my Professors at DePaul University for the support and guidance during my various research projects.

 **1: [Doors Closing: How Have Rideshares and Demographic Changes Affected CTA Ridership](CTA.md)**